01202 763697

 Victoria Early Years

 Our Early Years is a happy and stimulating place where children can get the very best start to their school life.
-The dedicated and professional Early Years team work with their multi disciplinary colleagues to ensure that each child follows an individualised programme which builds on their strengths and interests whilst making sure that they achieve to the best of their ability in all areas of learning.
+Our Early Years team work with their multi-disciplinary colleagues to ensure each child follows an individualised programme which builds on their strengths and interests whilst making sure they achieve to the best of their ability in all areas of learning.

 Care and guidance

 Our Early Years provision ensures that our youngest children have access to learning that reflects their own unique ability.
-Using the Early Years Foundation Stage framework children are supported to learn through the three ‘Characteristics of effective teaching and learning’: ‘Playing and Exploring’; ‘Active learning’, and ‘Creating and thinking critically’.
-Through an emphasis on these essential areas of learning, students are encouraged to be engaged, motivated and to think in order to achieve their individual aims as they play and explore in their own ways.
+Using the Early Years Foundation Stage framework, children are supported to learn through the three ‘prime areas’: ‘Communication and Language’; ‘Physical Development’, and ‘Personal, Social and Emotional Development’.

-Throughout the week students have access to soft play facilities, a Multi-Sensory Interactive Learning Environment, input from therapy staff and use of indoor and outdoor learning facilities.
+Throughout the week, students have access to soft play facilities, a multi-sensory learning environment, input from therapy staff and use of indoor and outdoor learning facilities.
 Planning and provision of teaching is individualised.
-Each student has an ILP and appropriately adapted equipment to suit his/her own needs where appropriate.
+Each student has an ILP and appropriately adapted equipment to suit their needs, where appropriate.
 A multi-sensory approach and Total Communication is used.

-Physiotherapy, Occupational Therapy and Speech and Language Therapy are a core part of day to day life in Explorers.
-It’s common for therapists to work alongside education staff to support children’s development and access to activities and the curriculum.
+Physiotherapy, Occupational Therapy and Speech and Language Therapy are a core part of day-to-day life in Explorers.
+It is common for therapists to work alongside education staff to support children’s development and access to activities and the curriculum.

 Each child has their own named therapist who works together with families and staff to provide a high standard of support.